 Some patients who are treated with the drug Tasigna are questioning when the drug maker knew it could cause patients to develop a rapidly-progressing, irreversible form of atherosclerosis.
 These patients are using the legal system to help them get answers to their biggest questions.
-They are filing Tasigna lawsuits that allege the drug maker knew that patients treated with Tasigna faced increased risks of developing an insidious form of atherosclerosis.
+They are filing Novartis Tasigna class action lawsuits that allege the drug maker knew that patients treated with Tasigna faced increased risks of developing an insidious form of atherosclerosis.

 About Tasigna Lawsuit Allegations